On the coordinates of minimal vectors in a Minkowski-reduced basis: The theorem

-\item[{\bf (D)}] We recall a result of G. Cs\'oka from his paper \cite{csoka(1978)}.
-It says that in a $n$-dimensional lattice with $n\leq 6$ the Minkowski-reduced basis is the lexicographical minima of the set of such bases which are ordered by its increasing lengths of their vectors.(Observe that this theorem is a consequence of the fact (is proved by Ryskov) that the domains of the Minkowski-reduced forms, Hermite-reduced forms and $L^\star$-reduced forms are agree for $n\leq 6$.)
-From this immediately follows that \emph{the first four elements of a Minkowski-reduced basis gives a primitive system of successive minimum vectors, and so Ryskov's affinity sends these vectors to a primitive system of minimum vectors of the image lattice without changing the coordinates of a minimum vector.
-Hence we can assume that $|e_1|=|e_2|=|e_3|=|e_4|=|m|=1$}
+\begin{proof} We recall a result of G. Cs\'oka from his paper \cite{csoka(1978)}.
+It says that in a $n$-dimensional lattice with $n\leq 6$, the Minkowski-reduced basis is the lexicographical minima of the set of such bases, which are ordered by the increasing lengths of their elements.
+(Observe that this theorem is a consequence of the fact (is proved by Ryskov) that the domains of the Minkowski-reduced forms, Hermite-reduced forms, and $L^\star$-reduced forms are agreed for $n\leq 6$.)
+From this, the first four elements of a Minkowski-reduced basis give a primitive system of successive minimum vectors.
+So, Ryskov's affinity sends these vectors to a primitive system of minimum vectors of the image lattice without changing the coordinates of a minimum vector. \end{proof}